-Trying to reconstruct what happened has always been difficult since the murderer died on October 7, before a trial could be held.
-The two survivors (Billy Weston and draftsman Herbert Fritz, later Fritz, Sr.) never talked about the murders.
+The murderer died on October 7, before a trial could be held.
+Additionally, the two survivors (Billy Weston and draftsman Herbert Fritz) never talked about the murders.
 Who’d want to?
-Fritz survived by jumping out of a window on the south facade of the house and breaking his arm doing so.
-Weston (who buried his own son the next week) was attacked by Carlton, luckily with the blunt end of the ax, and apparently left for dead.
+Carlton not only attacked Weston (who he left for dead), but he murdered Weston’s son, Ernest.
+Fritz survived by jumping out of a window on the south side of the house, breaking his arm.

-While we’ll never know things about the murders, I have heard theories about them.
-Some of these include: Carlton’s supposed disapproval of Wright’s lifestyle and his fear of being deported possibly to fight in the first World War; a Chicago mob hit (Wright spoke in his autobiography of disagreements with the “union boys” over Midway Gardens); and Wright putting out a contract on Mamah.
+Some have unsubstantiated theories about the murders.
+These include: Carlton disapproved of Wright’s lifestyle; Carlton’s paranoia took a bad turn for fear of deportation in order to fight in the first World War; that this was a Chicago mob hit (Wright spoke in his autobiography of disagreements with the “union boys” over Wright’s Midway Gardens); and Wright put out a contract to murder Mamah.

-I even had a former tour guide at another Wright house—after taking a four-hour Taliesin “Estate” tour with me—come up to say that he had been hoping to get the “real story” behind the murders from a Taliesin tour guide.
+I even had a former guide from another Wright house—after taking a four-hour Taliesin “Estate” tour with me—come up to say that he had been hoping to get the “real story” behind the murders from a Taliesin tour guide.

 By the way, just so it’s all said: I have posted the basics of what we know about the first fire, above.
 There is no secret stash of information given to those at Taliesin about what “really happened” during the 1914 fire.

-The theories that Wright had something to do with the murders make me wonder: what kind of person do you think Wright was?
-Sure, he left his first wife, sometimes (maybe a lot of times) had problems with money, and could sometimes say outrageous things about buildings and cities (here’s one article on negative things from him about Pittsburgh).
-But any of those things are a far way from being a murderer.
-And finally, as for Wright ordering a hit on Mamah: putting aside the fact that Wright was not a murderer, (a) what self-respecting mobster would have expected Wright to come through with the money on a hit; and (b) if all else, I don’t think the man would have destroyed his own home.
+Finally, as for Wright ordering a hit on Mamah: putting aside the fact that Wright was not a murderer, (a) what self-respecting mobster would have expected Wright to come through with the money on a hit; and (b) if all else, I don’t think Wright would have destroyed his own home.